 When you run your own business, it cannot reclaim the VAT element on the Annual Event or company Xmas party allowance expenses if only the directors and their partners attend the event.
 Basically, this is because the goods or services are not for a business purpose.
 On the other hand, you can reclaim the input VAT on the staff element, if the directors and partners attend an annual staff party alongside other employees.
 HMRC’s guidance here is, `we accept that the tax is input tax, and we do not block it from recovery.’

 When you hold an Annual Event, as is the case with all other business expenses that you incur, please make sure that you obtain a receipt.

 Our VAT guide gives a more in-depth view on VAT for limited company contractors and small business owners.

 Besides your Christmas party allowance/ Annual Event allowance, when you run a UK limited company you can also pay trivial benefits to directors and staff.

 The limit for directors is £50 per time, up to six times per year.
 These benefits cannot be cash, vouchers that you can exchange for cash, or a reward for any type of work.
 However, they can cover basically any other cost and such a cost could be for entertaining staff or directors.
 Please read our article on trivial benefits to find out further details here.

-An annual event can be a nice meal in a restaurant of your choice.
-It can also be a day out at the races.
-It might also involve a trip to see a good artist in concert or a good old knees-up in your local.
+An annual event can be a nice meal in a restaurant of your choice or a day out at the races.
+In addition, it might involve a trip to see a good artist in concert or a good old knees-up in your local.
 Most importantly, if one of your Annual Events is at the end of the year, it could be the best Christmas party ever.
-Therefore, please make sure that you enjoy yourself and do not embarrass your fellow work colleagues!
+Therefore, please make sure that make use of the Christmas party allowance and enjoy yourself and do not embarrass your fellow work colleagues at the Xmas do!